M-J-Robbins/good-email-code/email-code/spacing.md

 <div style="line-height:50px;height:50px;">&#8202;</div>
 {% endhighlight %}

-Again we need to insert a character, this time to have something for the `line-height` to respond to and stop the `<div>` from collapsing.
-Gmail app on Android adds a little extra space here so setting a fixed `height` the same as the `line-height` brings that into line.
+Again we need to insert a character, this time to have something for the `line-height` to respond to and stop the `<div>` from collapsing, I've used `&#8202;` again for consistency with the horizontal spacer, but other characters should work too.
+Gmail app on Android adds a little extra space here so setting a fixed `height` the same as the `line-height` brings that in line.